Important News | Home | How Do I Apply? | Net Price Calculator | Do I Qualify?

 Direct Loan Interest Rates

-Effective for loan periods beginning on or after July 1, 2012, the subsidized loan interest rate is 3.4% and unsubsidized loan interest rate is 6.8%.
+Effective for loan periods beginning on or after July 1, 2013, the subsidized loan interest rate increases to 6.8%.
+The unsubsidized loan interest rate remains the same at 6.8%.
 The interest rate for the Direct PLUS and Graduate PLUS Loan is fixed at 7.9%.

 Direct Loan Borrower Repayment Incentives Eliminated